-Applications within this category must include at least one company3.
+Applications within this category must include at least one company.
 Projects can be run in collaboration between companies and non-financial actors such as, for example, universities or institutes.

-For applications within this category at least half of the project costs that are eligible for support must originate in companies.
+Applications within this category must have a co-financing ratio of at least 30% for the project as a whole.
+Co-financing must come from companies.
 See also section 6 For what proportion of the project's costs can we be awarded support? below for possible levels of support for different actors.

-If the application considers development of a specific marine energy conversion concept or a component the application must include a business plan showing how the concept can be commercialised by 2030.
-This business plan must also include an electricity cost production calculation (including OPEX, CAPEX and energy absorption).
+Applications must include a business plan showing how the concept can be commercialised by 2030.
+This business plan should also include an electricity cost production calculation (including OPEX, CAPEX and energy absorption).
 It must be clear from the application how the project intends to reduce the electricity production cost, and by how much.
 This is done by completing the template "LCOE havsenergi" template, which is available on the call website.
 Fill in a version showing the estimated electricity production cost when the project starts and a version showing what the electricity production cost is expected to be after the project has been completed.
 Add these as annexes to the application.
 In connection with the final report we will request an updated electricity production cost calculation.
 For the development of individual components, it must specify how the electricity production calculation is affected.